- The menopause is a natural part of the ageing process.

 Changing hormone levels can result in other body changes, which may have an impact on your health in the long term.
 You can lose up to 10% of your bone mass during the menopause process, increasing the risk of the bone-thinning disease osteoporosis and bone fractures.
 Since HIV also increases the risk of osteoporosis, you may be more likely to lose bone mass after the menopause than if you did not have HIV.

 Your GP should be able to tell that you have started the menopausal transition based on your symptoms, pattern of periods and age.

 Tests aren't usually needed to diagnose menopause.
-But if you are under the age of 45 and in some other circumstances, a blood test might be used to check your level of follicle-stimulating hormone (FSH) – high levels may be a sign of the menopause.
+But if you are aged 45 or under, and in some other circumstances, a blood test might be used to check your level of follicle-stimulating hormone (FSH) – high levels may be a sign of the menopause.

 Treatment and management